trubrics/trubrics-sdk/docs/save_trubric.md

 ## 1. Save a Trubric

-Once an ensemble of validations have been built, the list can be input into the `Trubric` object and saved as a local .json file with the `.save_local()` method.
+Once an ensemble of validations have been built, the list can be input into the `Trubric` object and saved as a local .json file with the `.save_local()` method, and can be saved to the Trubrics platform with the `.save_ui()` method.

+!!!tip "Trubrics platform access"
+    Saving trubric runs to the Trubrics platform will allow full tracking of the evolution of validations, and sorting runs into projects.
+Teams within an organisation can push trubric runs to projects.
+Don't hesitate to get in touch with us [here](https://trubrics.com/demo/) to gain access to the Trubrics platform for you and your team.

 !!!example